HMHASHEMALI16/Geo_Map_of_Bangladesh_Railway_Network/README.md

 # Bangladesh Railway Map 2025

 This is a **Geo Map** featuring a detailed, custom-designed railway network of Bangladesh as of 2025.
+It shows all the routes, stations & tracks types of all the area of the country.
+You can use this map to plan your travel, explore new destinations, or learn more about the rail route.

 ## Credits and Data Sources